Chris Benoit: United States Champion (2005–2007)

-After controversy surrounding a United States Championship match against Booker T, Theodore Long set up a "Best of Seven" series between the two.
-Booker T won three times in a row (at Survivor Series, the November 29 SmackDown!
-Special, and the December 9 episode of SmackDown!), due largely to Sharmell's interference, and Benoit faced elimination in the series.
-Benoit won the fourth match to stay alive at Armageddon, but after the match, Booker suffered a legitimate groin injury, and Randy Orton was chosen as a stand-in.
+After controversy surrounding a United States Championship match against Booker T on the November 25 episode of SmackDown!, Theodore Long set up a "Best of Seven" series between the two.
+Booker T won three times in a row at Survivor Series on November 27, the November 29 SmackDown!
+Special and the December 9 episode of SmackDown!, due largely to Sharmell's interference, and Benoit faced elimination in the series.
+Benoit won the fourth match to stay alive at Armageddon on December 18, but after the match, Booker T suffered a legitimate groin injury, and Randy Orton was chosen as a stand-in.
 Benoit defeated Orton twice by disqualification on the December 30 and January 6, 2006 episodes of SmackDown!.
-However, in the seventh and final match, Orton defeated Benoit with the help of Booker T, Sharmell, and Orlando Jordan, and Booker captured the United States Championship.
-Benoit feuded with Orton for a short time, before defeating Orton in a No Holds Barred match on the January 27 episode of SmackDown! via the Crippler Crossface.
-Benoit was given one last chance at the United States Championship at No Way Out and won it by making Booker submit to the Crippler Crossface, ending the feud.
+However, in the seventh and final match, Orton defeated Benoit with the help of Booker T, Sharmell and Jordan, awarding Booker T the United States Championship.
+At No Way Out on February 19, Benoit won the title after making Booker T submit to the Crippler Crossface, ending the feud.

 The next week on SmackDown!, Benoit (kayfabe) broke John "Bradshaw" Layfield (JBL)'s hand (JBL actually needed surgery to remove a cyst).
-A match was set up for the two at WrestleMania 22 for Benoit's title, and for the next several weeks, they attacked each other.
-At WrestleMania, JBL won the match with an illegal cradle to win the title.
+At WrestleMania 22 on April 2, Benoit lost the title to JBL, who used an illegal cradle to win.
 Benoit used his rematch clause two weeks later in a steel cage match on SmackDown!, but JBL again won with illegal tactics.
-Benoit entered the King of the Ring tournament, only to be defeated by Finlay in the opening round on the May 5 episode of SmackDown!, after Finlay struck Benoit's neck with a chair and delivered a Celtic Cross.
-At Judgment Day, Benoit gained some revenge by defeating Finlay with the Crippler Crossface in a grudge match.
+Benoit entered the King of the Ring tournament, but lost to Finlay in the first round after Finlay struck Benoit's neck with a chair and delivered a Celtic Cross.
+At Judgment Day on May 21, Benoit defeated Finlay.
 On the following episode of SmackDown!, Mark Henry brutalized Benoit during their match, giving him (kayfabe) back and rib injuries and causing him to bleed from his mouth.
 Benoit then took a sabbatical to heal nagging shoulder injuries.